 Every company has a different culture, and what works for one may not work for another.
 Take time to learn what the company’s environment is.
-Is it motivating, progressive, nurturing, or does it need some fine-tuning?
+Is it motivating, progressive, and nurturing, or does it need some fine-tuning?
 Ask questions to learn what works and doesn’t work for the company and your team so you know what you need to do to maintain or help build a positive company culture.

 4) Set an example for model behavior

 Setting an example for your team is extremely important as a manager.
-You want to play the role where people can look up to you and inspire others.
-Even if it just means doing the small stuff such as meeting deadlines or showing up promptly and being prepared for meetings.
+You want to play a role where people can look up to you and inspire others.
+Even if it just means doing the small stuff, such as meeting deadlines or showing up promptly and being prepared for meetings.
 Leading by example shows others what you expect from them and will motivate others to want to do the same.
 As a manager, you’re representing your team, so you always want to make sure you put your best foot forward in all that you do, starting from day one.